Eye Spy (Agents of S.H.I.E.L.D.): Plot

 In Stockholm, Sweden, a group of identically dressed masked men, each handcuffed to a briefcase, are attacked in a subway.
 They are all killed, with one also having his hand cut off, and his briefcase taken.
 The attacker opens the briefcase and removes the box of diamonds it contains.
 Investigating the attack, Agent Phil Coulson discovers that the briefcases were randomly assigned, so no one knew which contained the diamonds, and that the attacker carried it out with her eyes closed.
 Civilian recruit and S.H.I.E.L.D. trainee Skye believes that extrasensory perception may be involved, but Coulson and Agent Melinda May doubt that such abilities exist.
 Using social media, the team discovers that the thief, who has been behind several other similar crimes, is former S.H.I.E.L.D. agent Akela Amador.
 Coulson had trained Amador, and until now had believed her dead after she led a failed attack on one of Mr. Vanchat's gulags.

 In Zloda, Belarus, Amador uses the diamonds as payment for a proxcard to access the Todorov Building in Minsk.
 The team tracks her there, but Amador escapes.
-Skye and Agents Leo Fitz and Jemma Simmons discover a strange video feed linked to Amador, which they soon discover to be coming from a camera in her eye, the source of her apparent 'powers'.
-Seeing the name of the hotel Amador is at through the feed, May tracks her down and confronts her.
-Amador reveals that her prosthetic eye contains a fail safe, so that her handler, who also relays orders in text-form through the eye, can kill her if she refuses to complete her missions.
+Skye and Agents Leo Fitz and Jemma Simmons discover a strange video feed linked to Amador, which they soon discover to be coming from a camera in her eye, the source of her apparent "powers".
+Seeing the name of the hotel where Amador is through the feed, May tracks her down and confronts her.
+Amador reveals that her prosthetic eye contains a failsafe so her handler, who relays orders via text through the eye, can kill her if she refuses to complete her missions.
 The two fight until Coulson arrives and stuns Amador.
-Skye hijacks the feed, and relays it through a pair of glasses that Agent Grant Ward wears, carrying out Amador's mission while Agents Fitz and Simmons remove the prosthetic eye.
+Skye hijacks the feed and relays it through a pair of glasses that Agent Grant Ward wears, carrying out Amador's mission while Agents Fitz and Simmons remove the prosthetic eye.

-Ward eventually finds Amador's goal: a mysterious diagram in a room of the Todorov Building.
-Coulson tracks down Amador's handler, but he is killed instantly by his own prosthetic eye.
+Ward finds Amador's target: a mysterious diagram in a room of the Todorov Building.
+Coulson tracks down Amador's handler, who is instantly killed by his own prosthetic eye.
 Now wearing an eyepatch, Amador is taken into S.H.I.E.L.D. custody.
 Though Coulson promises to testify for her, she is just happy to be free.

 Production

-Development and casting
+Development

 Marvel Television announced in September 2013 that the fourth episode of the series Agents of S.H.I.E.L.D. was titled "Eye Spy", and had been written by co-showrunner Jeffrey Bell, with Roxann Dawson directing.
-Marvel also confirmed that the episode would star main cast members Clark Gregg as Phil Coulson, Ming-Na Wen as Melinda May, Brett Dalton as Grant Ward, Chloe Bennet as Skye, Iain De Caestecker as Leo Fitz, and Elizabeth Henstridge as Jemma Simmons.